mortolian/CmdPDF/README.md

 # Command PDF

 Command PDF is a small wrapper which is helpful with PDF tasks in PHP.
 It uses several well known CLI tools to perform it's tasks.

-## TODO
-1. Create unit tests
+### Features

+* Convert HTML page to PDF
+  * Download created PDF
-2. Streaming PDF to browser (general class)
+  * Stream created PDF to browser
+  * Save created PDF to disk
+* Create a preview image from an existing PDF

+### Getting Started
+Read the install documentation to guide you through getting started.

+### Documentation

+You can find more in depth documentation under ```/documentation/*``` in this project root path.

-## Dependencies
+### Dependencies

 * php7.*
 * composer 1.8.*